OpenSSL Vulnerability: What Do You Need to Know?

 The vulnerability was discovered in OpenSSL version 1.0.2zd (for premium support only), 1.1.1n, and 3.0.2 (excluding all versions before 1.1.1, which are no longer supported).

 The library developers are urging users of the latest version to upgrade to OpenSSL 3.0 or 1.1.1.
-It is therefore advisable to regularly update individual projects as soon as possible with the security patches provided by the vendors, reported on their official pages.
+It is, therefore, advisable to regularly update individual projects as soon as possible with the security patches provided by the vendors, which are reported on their official pages.

 Share this article